Future Made in Australia: Legislation

+Future Made in Australia (Production Tax Credits and Other Measures) Act 2025: No. 9, 2025; 14 February 2025; Introduces a $2 per kg renewable hydrogen production tax incentive.; Introduces a 10% tax break for critical minerals processors on processing and refining costs.;

 Reception

 The independent economist, Saul Eslake, criticised the proposed policy, describing the use of terms such as "national sovereignty" and "national security" as cover for bad policy.
 Kylie Walker, a fellow at the Australian National University, was supportive, but emphasised that increasing diversity in the science and technology workforce would help reduce skill shortages.

 The Future Made in Australia policy has been compared to the American Inflation Reduction Act and the European Green Deal as examples of industrial policy.
 The program has been described as a shift away from the Washington Consensus.

 The program has been criticised for not including health manufacturing, food processing and agriculture in the list of priority industries.
 Ending the continued subsidy of oil and gas projects has been suggested as a possible extension of the program, by Christian Downie, a researcher at the Australian National University.

 The National Battery Strategy has been criticised for not providing enough funding for supporting remote communities to deal with the impacts such as contamination of land and water, biodiversity loss, and the destruction of sites of cultural heritage sites.

 Several federal MPs have argued that household electrification schemes should be a key part of the program in the future.
 Greens MPs voted for the program even as they criticised the support for oil and gas projects included in other parts of the budget.

 The initial legislation, the Future Made in Australia Act 2024, has been criticised for having "vague and difficult to interpret" guidelines.

 The restriction of the hydrogen tax credit for "green hydrogen" (renewable hydrogen) over "blue hydrogen" (non-renewable hydrogen) has been criticised by David Heard, an energy expert who previously worked at Shell.
 The lack of a requirement for hydrogen classed as "renewable" to be produced by renewable energy at all times was criticised by Steve Hoy, founder and CEO of power tracing technology company Enosi.